biocore/qiime/doc/scripts/jackknifed_beta_diversity.rst

 5. Build UPGMA trees from rarefied OTU table distance matrices;

+5.5 Build a consensus tree from the rarefied UPGMA trees

-6. Compare rarefied OTU table distance matrix UPGMA trees to tree full UPGMA tree and write support file and newick tree with support values as node labels.
+6. Compare rarefied OTU table distance matrix UPGMA trees to either (full or consensus) tree for jackknife support of tree nodes.

 7. Perform principal coordinates analysis on distance matrices generated from rarefied OTU tables.